Potential for Personalized Treatments in Esophageal Cancer - NFCR

 Esophageal Cancer

 The findings from each research team could have a huge influence on esophageal cancer research and treatment going forward.
 Prior to these studies, targeted treatments were virtually non-existent.
 Medical researchers did not previously understand what molecular forces drove the development of esophageal cancer.
-Both studies have begun to shift the paradigm in treatment.
+Both studies have begun to shift the treatment paradigm.
 Rather than administering chemotherapy with low success rates, patients can soon look forward to personalized treatment plans.
-Additionally, such treatments are likely to yield favorable results to older patients.
+Additionally, such treatments are likely to yield favorable results for older patients.
 The introduction of targeted treatment options stands to be hugely beneficial to many different types of patients.

 References: